Rail Youth Promise

 TOCs, FOCs, RDG, Network Rail, and DfT are invited to become signatories to the Rail Youth Promise.
 Participation strengthens the future skills pipeline, supports diversity and inclusion, aligns with Youth Guarantee objectives, and ensures rail remains a sector that invests in young people and long‑term workforce sustainability.

-Rail employers who sign up to the Rail Youth Promise will be asked to make commitments to achieve the 12% target, and to work towards the five pillars.
+Rail employers who sign up to the Rail Youth Promise will be asked to make commitments under the five pillars.
 In return, they will be able to engage with others seeking to do the same in rail, and will have access to evidence based employer best practice from across the sector and from Youth Futures Foundation – the What Works Centre for youth unemployment.

 Governance and Accountability